nicocalu/directus-aggregator/README.md

 **How to write an Ingestor:**
 1. Fetch data from your target source.
 2. Transform it to match our JSON structure.
-3. Send a `POST` request to `http://localhost:8055/items/events` using a token.
+3. Send a `POST` request to `http://localhost:8055/items/events`.
+You must authenticate this request using an Authorization header with a valid static token (e.g., `Authorization: Bearer YOUR_BOT_TOKEN`).

 **Target Payload Format:**
 ```json